-2. Sitting Area
+Natural Sitting Area

-3. Year-Round Growing
+Year-Round Greenhouse Growing

 While most gardeners focus on their outdoor beds during the summer, greenhouse growers should also be preparing for their second growing season that occurs in the greenhouse.
 Growing year-round often requires getting plants started early, in the late summer / early fall while the days are still long enough.
 This allows seedlings to get sufficient light and mature before light levels wane.
 The healthy, mature plants continue to grow in the greenhouse through the colder months, providing a year-round harvest.
 If started too late, seedlings will suffer from reduced light levels and come out spindly or “leggy.”

-Thus, the summer greenhouse is a spot for new beginnings… You can start crops in trays or directly in the soil, depending on your planting plan.
-What to grow in a greenhouse in the summer greatly depends on your climate and greenhouse design.
-Just remember to plan for them well in advance.
+Thus, the greenhouse is a spot for new beginnings in the summer.
+Growers can start crops in trays or directly in the soil, depending on their planting plan.
+The seeds planted for the second growing season will depend greatly on the local climate and greenhouse design.
+They should be planned for well in advance.